CAAPIM/Xamarin-MAS-Foundation/Guides/COMMON_GUIDES.md

 ## CA Mobile SDK for Xamarin

-The Mobile SDK for Xamarin provides simple and secure access to the services of the CA Mobile API Gateway (MAG).
+The Mobile SDK for Xamarin provides simple and secure access to CA Mobile API Gateway (MAG) services.

 ## What's in this Release